Legg Mason – Consensus Indicates Potential -1.8% Downside

-Legg Mason found using ticker (LM) have now 10 analysts covering the stock.
+Legg Mason with ticker code (LM) now have 10 analysts covering the stock.
 The analyst consensus points to a rating of ‘Hold’.
-The range between the high target price and low target price is between 50 and 41 with the average target price sitting at 49.1.
-Now with the previous closing price of 49.99 this now indicates there is a potential downside of -1.8%.
-The 50 day MA is 49.99 while the 200 day moving average is 49.44.
-The company has a market capitalisation of $4,447m.
-Find out more information at: 0
+The target price ranges between 50 and 41 calculating the average target price we see 49.1.
+With the stocks previous close at 49.99 this is indicating there is a potential downside of -1.8%.
+There is a 50 day moving average of 49.99 and the 200 day moving average is 49.42.
+The market capitalisation for the company is $4,447m.
+You can visit the company’s website by visiting: 0

 0